alickad/music_editor/README.md

 # music_editor
 A simple music notation web editor.
-Some version (not neccessarily up to date) can be found on https://www.ms.mff.cuni.cz/~domanyoa/music_editor/index.html
+Some version (not neccessarily up to date) can be found on https://www.ms.mff.cuni.cz/~domanyoa/music_editor/index.html together with user documentation.

 ## Functions
 - very basic note scripting